 The small package arrived a bit delayed, probably because of the Chinese Spring Festival.
 The box is labeled with both models FY804 and FY805 and color options (green and blue).
 I received a blue one, which looks pretty good.

-Besides the micro hexacopter and its remote controller, the package includes one sets of spare propellers (2 white + 4 black), USB battery charger, screw driver and user manual.
+Besides the micro hexacopter and its remote controller, the package includes one sets of spare propellers (2 white + 4 black), a USB battery charger, a screwdriver, and a user manual.
 Unfortunately there are no blade protectors included in the box.

 Fayee FY805 review – Unboxing video